 British producer Ethan Johns began his career under the tutelage of his father, hall of fame producer Glyn Johns.
 Since the 90’s, Johns has worked as a producer, engineer, mixer, and occasionally touring musician for a number of artists including Ray LaMontagne (three records), Kings of Leon (three records), Joe Cocker, Tom Jones, Emmylou Harris and more recently, Laura Marling (three records).
 He is known for authenticity and rawness in both his live work and his recording style, preferring analog over digital methods.

 In 2014, Johns produced three songs on Paul McCartney’s New album.
 He also produced and arranged the musical number that launched BBC Music, “God Only Knows” featuring artists such as Stevie Wonder, Pharrell Williams, Jake Bugg, Elton John and many more.
-In addition, he finished a follow up to his solo debut record titled The Reckoning which was produced by Ryan Adams.
+In addition, he finished a follow up to his solo debut record titled The Reckoning.
 2015 projects included producing and mixing Tom Jones’ Long Lost Suitcase (S-Curve Records) and a forthcoming album for folk duo Trevor Moss & Hannah-Lou.
 In 2016, Johns received an ARIA nomination for Best Rock Album for his production and mixing on Boy & Bear Limit of Love (Nettwerk).

 *Credit Key: P – Producer, E – Engineer, M – Mixer